 Automated Speed Enforcement

 Automated speed enforcement (ASE) is a system that uses a camera and speed measurement device to enforce speed limits.
 If a vehicle exceeds the speed limit in an ASE-enforced area, the system captures the image and it is reviewed by a provincial offences officer.
-The ticket, which contains a digitized copy of the image and an enlargement of the license plate, is sent only by mail to the registered plate holder.
-Tickets are not communicated through text or emails.
+The penalty order, which contains a digitized copy of the image and an enlargement of the license plate, is sent only by mail to the registered plate holder.
+Penalty orders are not communicated through text or emails.

 Municipality | Road | School |